NavarroAlexKU/Auto-Blacklist-the-Automatons/README.md

     ![ScreenShot](https://github.com/NavarroAlexKU/Auto-Blacklist-the-Automatons/blob/main/Screenshot%202022-11-19%20at%201.43.44%20PM.png)

-    Now we're on the "Add rule and rule groups" section.
+    Now we're on the "Add rule and rule groups" section :

-    For now all we will do is make sure that we set "Default web ACL action for requests that don't match any rules" to "Allow"
+    for now all we will do is make sure that we set "Default web ACL action for requests that don't match any rules" to "Allow"

     ![ScreenShot](https://github.com/NavarroAlexKU/Auto-Blacklist-the-Automatons/blob/main/Screenshot%202022-11-19%20at%201.48.00%20PM.png)